Salah Al Bahar

 Salah Al Bahar (Arabic;صلاح البحر), born 1970) is an Iraqi singer and composer.

 Biography

-Born in Baghdad in 1970, Salah started his career by composing songs for many Iraqi singers.
-He started his singing career after participating in the Amateur Corner program for Iraqi talent in 1994 and was able to succeed in the program.
-Then he produced his first song.
+Born in Baghdad in 1970, Salah started his musical career by composing songs for various Iraqi singers.
+He expanded his career, moving on to singing, after participating in the Amateur Corner program for Iraqi talent in 1994 and was able to succeed in the program.
+Following his participation in the program he produced his first song.

 1992–present

 Salah recorded 18 more successful musical albums and shot more than 117 music videos.